d33bs/set-website/_posts/2023-02-13-Branch-Review-and-Learn.md

   mermaid.initialize({ startOnLoad: true });
 </script>

-_An example course and learner assignment workflow._
+_An example course and student assignment workflow._
 {:.center}

 [Git branching](https://www.atlassian.com/git/tutorials/using-branches) practices may be understood in context with similar workflows from real life.
-Consider a scenario within an educational course where an assignment is made available to a learner.
+Consider a student taking a course, where an assignment is given to them to complete.
 In addition to the steps shown in the diagram above, it's important to think about _why_ this pattern is beneficial:

 - Completing an assignment allows us as social, inter-dependent beings to present new findings which enable learning and amalgamation of additional ideas from others.
 - The timebound nature of assignments enables us to practice some form of [timeboxing](https://cu-dbmi.github.io/set-website/2023/01/17/Timebox-Your-Software-Work.html) so as to minimize tasks which may take too much time.